Skip to main content

 EMDR and ART

 ART — Accelerated Resolution Therapy works directly to reprogram the way distressing memories and images are stored in the brain.
-Beth Murray and Annika Schaefer are trained in ART and find it very helpful for use with trauma, PTSD, Phobias, Depression, Anxiety, Grief and Addiction.
+Beth Murray is trained in ART and find it very helpful for use with trauma, PTSD, Phobias, Depression, Anxiety, Grief and Addiction.

 Contact us today